ecshreve/portfolio/README.md

 Okay, so, at this point if everything worked perfectly then the basic React app will start up and be accessible at `http://localhost:3000/`.
 But when does everything work perfectly?
 The Create React App Documentation is super helpful for getting the basic app set up.

-Here's a few examples of things I Googled up to this point:
+Here's a few things I Googled up to this point:

 - "basic typescript react setup"
 - "yarn vs npm"